christine-gk416/lincoln-highway-road-trip/README.md

 To allow users to navigate the map page to plan out their road trip, I added a few buttons on the page.
 The first is on the card for each map location, that appears when you click on a map pin.
 There’s a More Info anchor link that then takes the user to a location section on the page.

 In each location section, I added in a paragraph of text with external links to different places to eat along the road trip.
-Then I created a Read More button with JQuery to show more information about hotels and places of interest (more external links).
-The JQuery button also can be clicked on to show less information (Read Less).
+Then I created a Read More button with jQuery to show more information about hotels and places of interest (more external links).
+The jQuery button also can be clicked on to show less information (Read Less). jQuery was specifically used to demonstrate that I understand how to use this JavaScript framework.

-I followed these two Youtube videos for instructions on how to build these Read More/Read Less buttons with JQuery:
+I followed these two Youtube videos for instructions on how to build these Read More/Read Less buttons with jQuery:

 [LearnDesign]( https://www.youtube.com/watch?v=uI18xGocVnw)
 [Coding Artist](https://www.youtube.com/watch?v=uzSkExQtPkg)